MaMMoS-project/mammos/docs/source/design.rst

 ----

-- The MaMMoS framework is composed of specialized components (typically Python packages) from complex workflows (typically Python scripts or notebooks) can be created. :numref:`label-figure-overview` shows a graphical overview.
+- The MaMMoS framework is composed of specialized components (typically Python packages) from which complex workflows (typically Python scripts or notebooks) can be created. :numref:`label-figure-overview` shows a graphical overview.

 - The use of ontology labels and units (through ``mammos-entity``) is supported and encouraged, but not compulsory.
   A more detailed summary is available at the end of this page at `Design principles for ontology labels and units`_.

 MaMMoS framework architecture
 -----------------------------

-The MAgnetic Multiscale MOdelling Software (MaMMoS) provides tools to help researchers and designers to accelerate the development of designs for future devices.
+The MAgnetic Multiscale MOdelling Suite (MaMMoS) provides tools to help researchers and engineers to accelerate the development of designs for future devices.

 To make this ambitious aim tractable, we use the following design strategy: